A timeline of Leonardo DiCaprio’s extensive dating history

 Gisele Bundchen, 2000-2005

-DiCaprio and Brazilian supermodel Gisele Bundchen had a high profile relationship that lasted five years.
+DiCaprio and Brazilian supermodel Gisele Bundchen (then 20) had a high profile relationship that lasted five years.

 The couple attended the 2005 Oscars together and were often spotted at basketball games.